sseanik/python-cheatsheet-1531/README.md

 ```

 ### Any & All

+You can use any and all when you have transformed a container of elements in Boolean values, and you can further check if 'any' or 'all' elements are True.

 ```python
 # Any allows us to check if 'any' element of a collection is true